Cactaceae

 Hylocereus undatus “Pitahaya” “Dragon Fruit”

 A vining forest cactus with 3 ribbed jointed stems up to 15′ long.
 Huge funnel shaped flowers, up to 1′ long and 8″ wide, yellow sepals and white petals, blossoming at night, sweetly scented.
 Produces an abundance of unusual eggshaped red fruits, 3-5″ long and 2-3.5″ in diameter, with delicious white or pink pulp.
 Long cultivated for its edible fruit, its exact origin is uncertain, most likely Central America.
 In the last few decades it has become an important fruit crop in Southeast Asia and Israel.
 Our seed is from plants that produced fruit 12 ounces or more in weight.
-We have seed from both white and pink fleshed fruit, specify your preference.
+We have seed from pink fleshed fruit.
 Z11

 Seed packet $3